 The tender is an excellent project to learn about intelligent infusion before starting on the big boat.

+Visionarry is strip planked timber, with all the sticky, dusty mess and wastage that this involves.
+The Cruisers are “intelligently infused” using foam and fibreglass.
 Intelligent infusion includes as much of the build as possible in the infusion.
 All the work is done using dry materials in a simple mould which does not require sanding or polishing.

 What does this mean?
 Conventional boat builders build the hull, then the deck in three stages (inner laminate, core and outer laminate) and join them together prior to the fit out which entails trimming and fitting every component, then filletting and tabbing it in place.
 Everything is then sanded, filled and faired prior to painting.
 Intelligent infusion aims to do as much of this as possible using dry, easily cut and handled materials (glass and foam) in easily made low cost moulds.
 Once everything is prepared, a vacuum bag is placed over it and resin sucked in (infusion).
 The entire job is wet out, with the perfect amount of resin, no voids and minimal waste.
 All in one 40 minute shot.

 Some of the tasks that can be included in the infusion are: perfectly fitting doors, hatches and windows and all the edging and rebates that these require; landings and edge treatments for the bulkheads, shelves and furniture; male/female joins for the hull components; solids and/or variable laminates and core thicknesses where required.
 All surfaces can be ready for painting or gluing, with the option of including fancy (timber, woven carbon, melamine, etc) finishes.
 Post infusion, the pieces are all glued together using the slots and joins.
 Apart from shaping and glassing the polystyrene bow pieces, there is no sanding, grinding or cutting of cured glass, no bogging or fairing and no wet laminating.